rogervs/cadcadgolem/README.md

 1. Define the golem_conf dictionary:
     ```
     golem_conf = {
-            'NODES': 3, # Number of nodes to utilise from the Golem Network
+            'NODES': 3, # Number of nodes to utilise from the Golem Network.
+If you've got a big simulation to run, try pushing this up to 30.
+Remember you need at least twice as many simulation runs as you have nodes.
             'BUDGET': 10.0, # Maximum amount of crypto you are prepared to spend
             'SUBNET': "community.3", # choose your subnet, currently this is the test network
             'YAGNA_APPKEY': '<YOUR-YAGNA_APPKEY-GOES HERE>', # get this from `yagna app-key list`